 Learning to be an active listener without imposing any judgements or trying to ‘fix’ the problem is a real skill, and will be hugely beneficial to your child both now and into the future.

-Schools will have a lot of flexibility in how they make the environment as Covid-safe as possible, but new measures for your child to get used to may include:
+Schools have had a lot of flexibility in how they make the environment as Covid-safe as possible, but new measures your school may have adopted might include: